spirom/small-mqtt-client-in-c/libsmqttclient_mt/README.md

 # TODO

+* do-while macro fixup
+* check publication acknowledgement in test
+* more complex publication acknowledgment test
+* get actual messages using two connections
-off-by-1 in test count*
+* off-by-1 in test count*
-proper logging API
+* proper logging API
 * callbacks should always be optional so check for NULL before calling
+* unsubscribe
+* receive messages at various qos levels

 * deal with memory ownership issues